-A motorcycle exhaust baffle is the perforated metal pipe that manufacturers fit in your motorbike to control and keep the motorbike sound within the limit, and f you ever cut the motorbike exhaust, you’ll see two or three pipes of different diameters.
+A motorcycle exhaust baffle is the perforated metal pipe that manufacturers fit in your motorbike to control and keep the motorbike sound within the limit, and if you ever cut the motorbike exhaust, you’ll see two or three pipes of different diameters.
 These pipes with the shorter diameter is the exhaust baffle which dampens your motorbike’s sound.

 What Happens if You Take the Baffles Out of Exhaust?

-So far, you understand what a motorbike exhaust baffle is, now the question arises: What happens if you take the baffles out of the exhaust?
+So far, you understand what a motorbike exhaust baffle is, now the question arises: what happens if you take the baffles out of the exhaust?

 There’s no harm in removing motorbike exhaust baffles.
 Still, suppose you remove the motorbike exhaust, in that case, your motorbike will run leaner and make more sound, disturbing other riders, and the environment.
 Also, you’ll see some change in performance and in motorbike emissions.